feathersui/feathersui-starling/documentation/help/markdown/screen.md

 author: Josh Tynjala

 ---
-# How to use the Feathers Screen component
+# How to use the Feathers `Screen `component

-The `ScreenNavigator` component can display any Feathers control as a screen.
-However, using the `Screen` class as your base class for a new screen is recommended because it provides a number of convenient properties.
+The `Screen` component is meant to be a base class for custom screens to be displayed by `StackScreenNavigator` and `ScreenNavigator`. `Screen` is based on the `Layout` component, and it provides optional layout.

-## Accessing the ScreenNavigator
+## Accessing the screen navigator

-The [owner](../api-reference/feathers/controls/Screen.html#owner) property provides access to the `ScreenNavigator` that is currently displaying the screen.
+The [owner](../api-reference/feathers/controls/Screen.html#owner) property provides access to the `StackScreenNavigator` or `ScreenNavigator` that is currently displaying the screen.
 You might want to use this property to manually navigate to another screen by calling `showScreen()`.
 You might also use it to listen to events like `FeathersEventType.TRANSITION_START` and `FeathersEventType.TRANSITION_COMPLETE` to determine when the screen has fully transitioned in or out.

 ## Screen ID

-The `screenID` property refers to the string that the `ScreenNavigator` uses to identify the current screen when calling functions like `showScreen()`
+The `screenID` property refers to the string that the screen navigator uses to identify the current screen when calling functions like `pushScreen()` on a `StackScreenNavigator` or `showScreen()` on a `ScreenNavigator`.

 ## Scaling